Skip to main content

 4. The state investment pool;

-5. State bonds, if they have a rating of A or higher;
+5. State bonds, if they have a rating of A or higher by any nationally recognized statistical rating organization as identified by the United States securities and exchange commission;

-6. Nonconvertible debt securities of the following issuers provided such securities are rated in the highest category by at least two nationally recognized rating services:
+6. Nonconvertible debt securities of the following issuers provided such securities are rated in the highest category by at least two nationally recognized statistical rating organizations as identified by the United States securities and exchange commission:

 • The Federal Home Loan Bank;